Inert gas asphyxiation: Process

 When humans breathe in an asphyxiant gas or any other physiologically inert gas, they exhale carbon dioxide without re-supplying oxygen.
-Physiologically inert gases (those that have no toxic effect, but merely dilute oxygen) are generally free of odor and taste.
+Physiologically inert gases (those that have no toxic effect, but merely dilute or displace oxygen) are generally free of odor and taste.
 Accordingly, the human subject detects little abnormal sensation as the oxygen level falls.
 This leads to asphyxiation (death from lack of oxygen) without the painful and traumatic feeling of suffocation (the hypercapnic alarm response, which in humans arises mostly from carbon dioxide levels rising), or the side effects of poisoning.
 In scuba diving rebreather accidents, a slow decrease in oxygen breathing gas content can produce variable or no sensation.
 By contrast, suddenly breathing pure inert gas causes oxygen levels in the blood to fall precipitously, and may lead to unconsciousness in only a few breaths, with no symptoms at all.

-Some animals are better equipped than humans to detect hypoxia, and these species are less comfortable in low-oxygen environments that result from inert gas exposure, though more averse to CO_{2} exposure.
+Some animals are better equipped than humans to detect hypoxia, and these species are less comfortable in low-oxygen environments that result from inert gas exposure, though still more averse to CO_{2} exposure.